Bilbard/classof3ds/README.md

 # classof3ds
 This page will serve as a place for bug reports, suggestions and updates for my Class of '09 ports.

-There's a fair chance this gets struck down.
-If it does, keep an eye in r/Classof09Game for the new page.
+If this repository ever vanishes, look in r/Classof09Game for the new page.

 No source is available and it probably will never be, for two reasons:
 - I don't want SBN3 claiming the port as "his" and selling it
 - I've seen how some people get eaten alive for not programming 100% to the book.
 I am entirely self-taught, and I never picked up "proper practices", so I'm not going to open the can of worms.

 ### How this will work
-I can't host the builds on GitHub (very easy to get them taken down), so instead a download link will be supplied for every build.
-I will keep the newest link alive, but any older links may die.
+Builds are now uploaded straight to Github.

 If there's any extra steps you must take before updating to a new version, instructions will be provided.

 ### Where do I download it?
 Check the tags for the newest tag.
-It'll have a download link.
 Ignore the age of the tag, as it's tied to the age of this readme and not of the game build.

 # FAQ
 ### "Does this work on old 3DS models?"